Introduction and basic Itinerary

 Today we ride the Colle del Nivolet.
 It is a gigantic climb in Piemonte, Italy in the heart of the Parco Nazionale Gran Paradiso.
 It was built between 1953 and 1963 to service the two hydroelectric dams up high.
 The national park, along with the Vanoise National Park, (the connected French side of the highest mountains here), make up one of the largest protected natural areas in Europe.

-Day 4 – Col du Petit St Bernard
+Day 4 ?
+Col du Petit St Bernard and Cormet de Roseland

 Day 4 sees us leave our home of the past 2 nights and climb the Col du Petit St. Bernard Pass which straddles the Italy-France border on the Alps connecting Aosta Valley in Italy to Savoie district in France between La Thuile, Italy and Bourg-Saint-Maurice, France.

 It is situated in the Rhone-Alps.
 This pass has also appeared in the Tour de France.
 This climb is 22.6km which reaches 1196m.
-The Italian, French border’s are at the top of this climb.
-This will be our lunch stop before heading down to our next 2 nights accommodation.
+The Italian, French border?s are at the top of this climb.
+This will be our lunch stop before descending to Bourg Saint Maurice.

-After our first night in France we tackle the Col de l’Iseran.
-The ascent is 50 km long.
-Over this distance, you climb 1955m.
-Passing through tunnels and the Lac du Chevril at Tignes, through toVal d’Isere our coffee destination.
+After our first night in France we tackle the Col de L’Iseran.
+The ascent is 50 km long from our Hotel.
+Passing through tunnels and the Lac du Chevril at Tignes, through toVal d?Isere our coffee destination.